N1ko0L/KillGHub/README.md

 # Restart GHub quickly with fun effects

 ## Overview
-Ghub keep glitching out everytime i restarted my PC so i had to kill it in Task Manager and that was annoying, but now it's fun
+Ghub keep glitching out everytime i restarted my PC so i had to kill it in Task Manager and that was annoying, but now it's fun & fast.

 ---